Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks

 where $N(t)$, the number of events in the interval $(0,t]$, is a homogeneous Poisson point process with event rate $\nu$ and event times, $\{\tau_n\}$ \cite{Parzen1962,Snyder1991,Barrett2004,Howard2016,Theodorsen2017}.
 If $N(t)=0$, then the sum is taken to be zero.
 Above, $p(t)$ is a deterministic pulse function, and the pulse amplitudes, $\{A_n\}$, are independent, identically distributed, and independent of $N(t)$.
 For a finite time interval of length $T$, the number of events, $N$ is Poisson distributed with mean $\nu T$, and the event times, $\{\tau_1,\tau_2,\ldots,\tau_N\}$, are uniformly distributed on the interval \cite[p.~140]{Parzen1962}.

 Following Theodorsen et al. \cite{Theodorsen2017}, we assumed that the pulse amplitudes follow an exponential distribution with mean $\beta$.
-Also, we considered the three pulse functions listed in Table~\ref{tab:pulse_functions}, which were taken from Howard \cite[p.~506]{Howard2016}, where $u(t)$ denotes the unit step function equal to one for $t\geq 0$ and zero otherwise, and $\sigma_d$ is a pulse duration parameter.
-Note that the three pulse functions are ordered from top to bottom with respect to increasing smoothness.
+We considered two pulse functions, one-sided exponential and Gaussian, taken from Howard \cite[p.~506]{Howard2016}.
+Table~\ref{tab:pulse_functions} summarizes the pulse functions, where $u(t)$ denotes the unit step function equal to one for $t\geq 0$ and zero otherwise, and $\sigma_d$ is a pulse duration parameter.
 Table~\ref{tab:pulse_functions} also lists the integrals $I_1 = \int_{-\infty}^{\infty} p(t)\,dt$ and $I_2 = \int_{-\infty}^{\infty} p(t)^2 \,dt$ of each pulse function, which are used for the event rate estimator introduced in Section~\ref{sec:noise_param_estimation}.

 For a finite time interval, $(0,T]$, the mean and autocovariance of the shot noise process are time-dependent, approaching steady-state values as $t, T \rightarrow \infty$ \cite{Howard2016}.
 Therefore, to approximate a weak-sense stationary discrete-time shot noise process, we generated a length $2L$ process of duration $T=(2L-1)\Delta_t \gg \sigma_d$ and then discarded the first $L$ samples.
 Namely, defining a discrete-time grid $t_m = m\Delta t$, for $m=0,1,\ldots,2L-1$, we drew $N$ from a Poisson distribution with mean $\nu T$, where $T = (2L-1)\Delta t$.
 Next, we randomly generated $N$ integers $\{m_1, m_2, \ldots, m_N\}$ from a discrete uniform distribution on $[0, 2L-1]$ and drew $\{A_1,A_2,\ldots,A_N\}$ independently from an exponential distribution with mean $\beta$.
 Then, we formed the impulse sequence